 On April 7, 2021, Staff issued a Staff Straw Proposal that included options and questions to stakeholders for the design of a permanent Community Solar Program.
-The permanent program is anticipated to be adopted by the Board by February 2022.
+Staff anticipates adoption of a permanent program by the Board by February 2022.

 Economic Development Authority